Mick Garris on good horror, Stephen King, and search histories

 I spoke with Mick Garris on his extensive career and what makes for good horror.

 Mick Garris is a writer, director, podcaster, and novelist, whose work spans over four decades.
 His excellent podcast, Post Mortem, is an essential listen for anyone interested in the art of filmmaking.
-Naturally, I was extremely nervous to interview someone so esteemed as an interviewer themselves.
-Luckily, Garris is a kind, thoughtful, and exceedinly charming conversationalist, who I genuinely enjoyed hanging out with.
+Naturally, I was extremely nervous to interview someone so esteemed as a journalist.
+Luckily, Garris is a kind, thoughtful, and exceedingly charming conversationalist, who I genuinely enjoyed hanging out with.

-Our hour-long interview has been slightly edited and condenced for clarity.
+Our hour-long interview has been slightly edited and condensed for clarity.

 I only realized this when I started going through your filmography, that I saw your version of The Shining first.
 I had read the book, but at that time Kubrick’s version wasn’t really around because of Finland’s archaic video laws.

-I was really terrified by the book, and my uncle, who actually smuggled uncut videotapes into the country, just to stick it to the man, he brought a double VHS box of your film for us to watch.
+I was really terrified by the book, and my uncle, who smuggled uncut videotapes into the country, he brought a double VHS box of your film for us to watch.
 I think I was seven or eight at the time.
 So it terrified the hell out of me in turn.

 Mick Garris: Oh, good!

 That’s the perfect way to put it.
 I would agree with that.
-My issue with it always was the fact that because the book king as much as I can understand what King said over the years and all that, because he wrote it in the midst of battling alcoholism.
+My issue with it always was the fact that Stephen King wrote it in the midst of battling alcoholism.

 MG: Absolutely; and he wrote the mini-series script when he was drunk.